JustTanwa/JustTanwa/README.md

 <h3 align="left">About me:</h3>

-- 👨‍💻 My current role is a system developer working with Oracle Netsuite.
+- 👨‍💻 My current role is a senior software developer working with Oracle Netsuite.

 - :book: I am currently learning how to use a Raspberry Pi to build cool stuff.
 Navigating the world of Unix-like operating system with Raspberry Pi OS and terminal based text editor like nano.